Yaasir-AS/Userstyles-made-between-2018-and-2019/README.md

-# Userstyles I made between 2018 and 2020
-Most of them do not work by the way, and the few that do are either very broken or very incomplete.

-Either way, these just exist for archival purposes
+# YouTube 2008-2010 player
+I recall taking up a request from someone on the USO discussion of a userstyle I made...
+As you can already see, I ultimately never finished it.
+I'm just uploading it here for archival purposes and if you plan on finishing them, go right ahead